 Fall Bucket List for Kids: Indoor Fall Activities in Los Angeles

 19. See an outdoor movie

 Remember how a second ago we said outdoor concerts and movies are mostly over for the year?
 Well, mostly doesn't include the movies at Street Food Cinema, where movies are shown in the parks after dark through October.
-(Including some fun Halloween movies, like Beetlejuice and The Nightmare Before Christmas.)

 20. The Academy Museum of Motion Pictures